kaushal1014/research-paper-template-Athlete-Injuries/docs/technical-skills/using-terminal.md

 ## Introduction

-The terminal window provides an interactive and text-based prompt that allows a proactive programmer to type commands that complete tasks like the following
+The terminal window provides an interactive and text-based prompt that allows a data science researcher to type commands that complete tasks like the following
 ones:

 * Go into a directory